eya-ellouze/serrato_2/README.md

 # Serrato Application

-Serrato is a user-friendly application designed to automate and manage heater controls in greenhouses.
+Serrato is an application designed to automate and manage heater controls in greenhouses.
 By integrating data from sensors, it provides real-time insights into greenhouse conditions such as temperature and humidity, enabling precise control to ensure an optimal environment for plant growth.

 ## Features